Queen's Golden Jubilee Medal

 The Queen Elizabeth II Golden Jubilee Citizenship Medal recognizes outstanding citizenship, leadership, community service and volunteerism.
 Eight young Albertans receive the medal each year, selected from among the Alberta high school students who receive the Premier's Citizenship Award that year.
 Every Alberta high school may nominate one student each year to receive the Premier's Award.
 Medal recipients are chosen by a selection committee of Albertans who are themselves outstanding citizens, volunteers, and community members.

 The award includes a letter of congratulations from the Minister of Culture and Tourism, a cheque of $5,000 and an engraved letter of commendation presented by the Lieutenant Governor.

-The award program is operated in partnership between Alberta Culture and Tourism and Enterprise and Advanced Education.
+The award program is operated in partnership between Alberta Culture and Tourism and Innovation and Advanced Education.

 To find out more on entry information for the Premier’s Citizenship Award visit the Premier's Citizenship Award page.

 To find out more on the Queen’s Golden Jubilee award visit the award page.

 2013 - 14 Recipients - Queen Elizabeth II Golden Jubilee Citizenship Medal

 - Mackenzie Brown from Edson